Transitions Day Retreats

 Barb Bickford

 Barb Bickford is a meeting planner, facilitator, and educator in the east metro area of Minnesota.
 Her experiences of profound loss led to major life transitions that included retiring, starting a business and moving.
-Barb found meaning in her losses through meditation, journalling, conversations and art.
+Barb found meaning in her losses through meditation, journaling, conversations and art.

 NOTE: This retreat is limited to 8 people.
 Register before July 26, 2025.